How To Become A Photographer Part III: Income Strategy & How To Make Money As A Photographer

 And if you are not feeling confident enough to put yourself out there and charge quite yet, use this as an opportunity to build a portfolio.
 If you are reaching out to friends, family, or other potential clients and offer to shoot for them for free, they have nothing to lose and most likely will be happy to give you a chance to practice, and even get some great photos out of it!
 This will take the pressure off for you to start getting familiar with what it would be like to run a client shoot, build a portfolio, and start networking!

 Want to make your photography into a business?
-Check out my 12 week online program to take you from Beginner to Boss.
+Check out my online program to help you become a professional photographer!